 Big Thief puts forth tender reflection with new single “Forgotten Eyes”

-Written by Christopher Ramos on October 2, 2019
+Written by Chris Ramos on October 2, 2019

 Big Thief’s music takes you somewhere distant, far from the clutch of reality.
 That location is unknown, and it surely varies among the listener but there is no doubt that auditory teleportation occurs.

 It’s been about five months since the band released their last record, U.F.O.F., an album that was flooded with folk influences.
 It was mellow and delicately whispered its story to the ears.

 In August, the group unveiled a new single titled “Not” that completely flipped the script.
 U.F.O.F. was a tame expression while “Not” was unhinged with an abundance of angst.
 It was a firm statement and captured the change in approach for the group.